evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 ### Files to generate before importing data into QIIME2
 ```
 To import files, we need to create a manifest file
  a.
-Manifest file(if using fastq file): Always make sure comma in each is aligned, correctly assign sample ID's.
+Manifest file(if using fastq file)
 b.
 Metadata
 ```
 #### Copy the manifest file from desktop into the 00_RAW_gz folder on bluewaves.